Franciscan spirituality in Protestantism: Third Order

-A Third Order of Saint Francis (TSSF), with the same name as the Catholic third order, exists in the Anglican Communion, alongside the Anglican Society of St Francis and Community of St Francis (First Order Franciscans), and the Community of St. Clare (Anglican Second Order of Franciscan Sisters).
+A Third Order of Saint Francis (TSSF), with the same name as the Catholic third order, exists in the Anglican Communion.
+This runs alongside the Anglican Society of St Francis and Community of St Francis (First Order Franciscans), and the Community of St. Clare (Anglican Second Order of Franciscan Sisters).

 Third Order Franciscans live as a dispersed community, which means that they meet together regularly for prayer, study, and fellowship, but live individually on a day-to-day basis.
 Some live alone, others as part of a family.
-Members may be single or married, ordained or lay, and male or female.
+Members must be aged over 18, and may be single or married, ordained or lay, and male or female.
 They do not take the traditional three-fold vow of poverty, chastity, and obedience, but they do enter into a binding promise and live by a rule of life based upon Francis of Assisi's original Third Order rule.

 The Society of St. Francis includes an order of tertiaries, people who have taken promises and are followers of a version of the Franciscan Rule but do not live together in community.
 This Third Order Society of Saint Francis (T.S.S.F.) was founded in 1950.
 The T.S.S.F. consists of men and women, lay and ordained, married and single.
 It is divided into five provinces: Africa, Australia, New Zealand, Europe, and the Americas.

 The Franciscan Order of the Divine Mercy (FODM), based in the United States of America, aim to live in harmony within the Anglican Church of the Americas and invites other Christian faiths to follow an Ecumenical Christian path.
 They are a Third Order society of men and women who live out of community.
 Currently this Order has members in the United States of America, Canada and Ireland.